 |Gaelic Text By||N/A|

-Co-chruinneachadh do dh’ Orain Gaedhelich (pp. 1-358) [Note how the title of this section differs from the title of the volume] contains 105 songs by a variety of authors including Màiri Nighean Alasdair Ruaidh (e.g. Fuaim an Taif, pp. 27-31), Alasdair Mac Mhaighstir Alasdair (e.g. Failt na Mor Thìr, pp.118-21), Iain Lom (e.g. Oran do Shir Seumas, pp. 197-205), Sìleas na Ceapaich (e.g. Oran dh’ Alastair Ghlean-garradh, pp. 286-88), and John MacCodrum (e.g. Com-radh, mar go b’ ann eidir Caraid agus Namhaid an Uisgebheatha, pp. 213-19).
-The first song is Miann a Bhaird a fhuair Aois (pp. 1-5), and this is followed by the well known Prosnuchadh-Catha, by Lachlann Mor Mac Mhuirich (pp. 5-6).
-There follows Oran na Comhachaig (pp. 7-16), and Oran cumhadh Choire-’n Eas-a by am Piobaire Dall (pp. 16-20).
-The poems after this point do not appear to be in chronological order.
+The collection itself, with the new title Co-chruinneachadh de dh’ Orain Gaedhelich, follows on pp. 1-358.
+It consists of 105 songs by various poets, including Màiri Nighean Alasdair Ruaidh (e.g. Fuaim an Taif, pp. 27-31), Alasdair Mac Mhaighstir Alasdair (e.g. Failt na Mor Thìr, pp.118-21), Iain Lom (e.g. Oran do Shir Seumas, pp. 197-205), Sìleas na Ceapaich (e.g. Oran dh’ Alastair Ghlean-garradh, pp. 286-88), and John MacCodrum (e.g. Com-radh, mar go b’ ann eidir Caraid agus Namhaid an Uisgebheatha, pp. 213-19).
+The first song is Miann a Bhaird a fhuair Aois (pp. 1-5), and this is followed by the well-known Prosnuchadh-Catha, attributed to Lachlann Mor Mac Mhuirich (pp. 5-6).
+These are followed by Oran na Comhachaig (pp. 7-16), and Oran cumhadh Choire-’n Eas-a by Am Pìobaire Dall (pp. 16-20).
+The placement of the first three items at the head of the collection was probably intended as a mark of their venerability; other than that, however, the songs are not placed in any obvious order, chronological or otherwise.

-Translations of some of the Foregoing Poems (pp. 359-373) contains translations into English of six of the songs, including Miann a Bhaird a fhuair Aois, which also has a short introduction.
+Translations of some of the Foregoing Poems (pp. 359-373) contains English versions of six of the songs, including Miann a Bhaird a fhuair Aois, which also has a short introduction.

-There are also a number of love songs, most of which include elements of praise.
+There are also a number of love songs, which frequently employ the tone and language of praise poetry.
 Examples include Oran by Alastair Mac Choinnich (pp. 45-46), Oran by Iain Beton (pp. 46-48), Sean Oran a roinn Bana-chombhunich do Dhonil gorm Mac Ranuil mhic Ailen a Lennan (pp. 166-67), and Oran by Issachari M‘Aulay (pp. 220-23).
 In Oran by William Mac Choinnich (p.
 42-44), we find ‘Ciochan corrach, lìnnte soluis, \ Air do bhroilleach rèth ghlan; \ Do sheang-shlios fallain mar an eala, \ No mar chanach slèibhe; \ Bas ionmhiuinn chaoin na’n geal mhear caol, \ A’ dealbh na’n craobh air pèurlainn, \ ’S tu fialaigh glic ’s do chiall gun tig, \ Air diamhaireachd na rèultan’ (p.
 43).

 A number of the songs in this volume contain elements of social and political commentary.
-Examples include Oran do dh’ Eoin breac Mac Leòid no Hearadh by an Clarsair Dall (pp. 103-06), and Oran Rinnruari by Inis M’ Alasdair Ruaidh (pp. 188-93), where we find ‘’S cha n ann leis na claidhin, \ Fhuair ar daoin-ina an leonadh, \ Ach nach d’ fhuair iad riamh fuirich, \ An lathair cumasg ri còmhraig, \ ’S mairg a chunnaic na sùighin, \ An tùs irraghail na doirin, \ Bhi gan spadagh le luaithe, \ ’S gun tilgidh buachaille bho i’ (p.
+Examples include Oran do dh’ Eoin breac Mac Leòid no Hearadh by An Clàrsair Dall (pp. 103-06), and Oran Rinnruari by Inis M’ Alasdair Ruaidh (pp. 188-93), which includes the following comment on the changing nature of warfare: ‘’S cha n ann leis na claidhin, \ Fhuair ar daoin-ina an leonadh, \ Ach nach d’ fhuair iad riamh fuirich, \ An lathair cumasg ri còmhraig, \ ’S mairg a chunnaic na sùighin, \ An tùs irraghail na doirin, \ Bhi gan spadagh le luaithe, \ ’S gun tilgidh buachaille bho i’ (p.
 190).
-In Oran na Fineacha Gaidhealach by Ioin dubh mac Ioin mhic Aillein (pp. 247-51), we find ‘Thig Gordanich ’s Gremich, \ Grad gleusda as gach tìr, \ An cogadh Riogh Thiarllais, \ Gu’m bfheumail dha sibh; \ Griogaraich nan geur-lann, \ Dream speisoil nam pios, \ H’ar lium gu ’m bi ’n ea-coir, \ Nuar dh’ eighidh sibh sios’ (p.
-251).
+In Oran na Fineacha Gaidhealach by Ioin dubh mac Ioin mhic Aillein (pp. 227-31), the poet imagines the whole of the Highlands mobilising in favour of King James: ‘Thig Gordanich ’s Gremich, \ Grad gleusda as gach tìr, \ An cogadh Riogh Thiarllais, \ Gu’m bfheumail dha sibh; \ Griogaraich nan geur-lann, \ Dream speisoil nam pios, \ H’ar lium gu ’m bi ’n ea-coir, \ Nuar dh’ eighidh sibh sios’ (p.
+231).

-There are a few nature songs, or songs in praise of place, including Failte na moirthir (pp. 118-21) and Oran a Gheamhraidh (pp. 334-39) by Mac Mhaighstir Alasdair, Iumairidh Alaistir as Eignaigh do dh Ioibhir-aoidh (pp. 143-46), and Oran a rinneadh do bhail’ arrait ann an Ardnamorchuan (pp. 205-12).
-In Oran cumhadh Choire-’n Eas-a by Am Piobaire Dall (pp. 16-20), we find ‘Siumragach, sealbhagach, duilleach, \ Min-leachdach gorm-shlèiteach gleannach, \ Biadhchair, riabhach, riasgach, luideach, \ Le ’n dìlte cuideachd gun cheannach. \\ ’S cruiteoil leam gabhail do bhràighe, \ Biolaire ’t uisge ma t innsibh, \ Mìodar maghach, cnochdach càthair, \ Gu breac blàthoir ann uchd mìn fheoir’ (p.
+There are a few nature songs, or songs in praise of place, including Failte na moirthir (pp. 118-21) and Oran a Gheamhraidh (pp. 334-39) by Mac Mhaighstir Alastair, Iumairidh Alaistir as Eignaig do dh Ioibhir-aoidh (pp. 143-46), and Oran a rinneadh do bhail’ arrait ann an Ardnamorchuan (pp. 205-12).
+Oran cumhadh Choire-’n Eas-a, by Am Pìobaire Dall (pp. 16-20), contains examples of the technique of ‘adjective packing’, as in the following verses: ‘Siumragach, sealbhagach, duilleach, \ Min-leachdach gorm-shlèiteach gleannach, \ Biadhchair, riabhach, riasgach, luideach, \ Le ’n dìlte cuideachd gun cheannach. \\ ’S cruiteoil leam gabhail do bhràighe, \ Biolaire ’t uisge ma t innsibh, \ Mìodar maghach, cnochdach càthair, \ Gu breac blàthoir ann uchd mìn fheoir’ (p.
 19).

-There are also one or two songs of a more light-hearted nature, including Luinneag by Calum a Ghlinne (pp. 111-12), Com-radh, mar go b’ ann eidir Caraid agus Namhaid an Uisgebheatha by John MacCodrum (pp. 213-19), and Oran ’do throid nu bain Eiggach by Iain Mac Iain Mhic Ailein (pp. 293-95).
+There are also one or two songs of a more light-hearted nature, including Luinneag by Callum a Ghlinne (pp. 111-12), Comh-radh, mar go b’ ann eidir Caraid agus Namhaid an Uisgebheatha anonymous here, but known to be by John MacCodrum (pp. 213-19), and Oran ’do throid nu bain Eiggach by Iain Mac Iain Mhic Ailein (pp. 293-95).

-There are occasional footnotes throughout the text, explaining terminology.
-For example, we are told that Clar-sgithe is ‘A name for the Isle of Sky’ (p.
-53), and that earrlaid means ‘earsba’ (p.
+There are occasional footnotes explaining references or the meanings of words, e.g.: Clar-sgithe is explained as ‘A name for the Isle of Sky’ (p.
+53); and earrlaid is glossed as earsba (p.
 72).

 |Further Reading||Cheape, Hugh, ‘The Gaelic Book – The Printed Book in Scottish Gaelic’, retrieved from https://www.ilab.org/eng/documentation/172-the_gaelic_book_-_the_printed_book_in_scottish_gaelic.html